Fleckism/SecurityPlus/SecurityPlus/5B Summarize Cryptographic Modes of Operation.md

 The Cipher Block Chaining ([[CBC]]) mode applies an initialization vector ([[IV]]) to the first plaintext block to ensure that the key produces a unique ciphertext from any given plaintext.
 The output of the first ciphertext block is then combined with the next plaintext block using an XOR operation.
 This process is repeated through the full "chain" of blocks, which (again) ensures that no plaintext block produces the same ciphertext.
 CBC needs to use padding to ensure that the data to encrypt is an exact multiple of the block size.

-XOR is a logical operation that outputs 1 only when the inputs are 1 and 0.
+**XOR is a logical operation that outputs 1 only when the inputs are 1 and 0.**

 ### Counter Mode

-Counter mode (CTM) makes the AES algorithm work as a stream cipher.
+Counter mode ([[CTM]]) makes the [[AES]] algorithm work as a stream cipher.
 Counter mode applies an IV plus an incrementing counter value to the key to generate a keystream.
 The keystream is then XOR'ed to the data in the plaintext blocks.
 Each block can be processed individually and consequently in parallel, improving performance.
 Also, counter modes do not need to use padding.
 Any unused space in the last block is simply discarded.

 ## AUTHENTICATED MODES OF OPERATION

 Symmetric algorithms do not provide message integrity or authentication.
 The basic [[CBC]] and counter modes of operation are unauthenticated.
-While a man-in-the-middle cannot decrypt them directly without the secret key, the ciphertexts are vulnerable to arbitrary data being inserted or modified to break the encryption scheme, referred to as a _chosen ciphertext attack._
+While a man-in-the-middle ([[MITM]])cannot decrypt them directly without the secret key, the ciphertexts are vulnerable to arbitrary data being inserted or modified to break the encryption scheme, referred to as a **chosen ciphertext attack**.

 ### Authenticated Encryption